-31.3 Unrelieved shiftwork on rostered day off
+32.3 Unrelieved shiftwork on rostered day off

-- (a) Clause 31.3 does not apply to vehicle manufacturing employees covered by clause 4.8(a)(ix). - (b) If an employee is required to work on their rostered day off because of the absence of a relieving employee, the unrelieved shiftworker must be paid 200% of the ordinary hourly rate for all hours worked on their rostered day off. - (c) Clause 31.3 applies when not less than 7.6 hours' notice has been given to the employer by a relief shiftworker that the relief shiftworker will be absent from work.
+- (a) Clause 32.3 does not apply to vehicle manufacturing employees covered by clause 4.8(a)(xi). - (b) If a shiftworker is required to work on their rostered day off because of the absence of a relieving employee, the unrelieved shiftworker must be paid 200% of the ordinary hourly rate for all hours worked on their rostered day off. - (c) Clause 32.3 applies when not less than 7.6 hours' notice has been given to the employer by a relief shiftworker that the relief shiftworker will be absent from work.

-31.4 Payment for overtime-continuous shiftworkers
+32.4 Payment for overtime-continuous shiftworkers

-A continuous shiftworker working overtime will be paid 200% of the ordinary hourly rate.
-Clause 31.4 does not apply to vehicle manufacturing employees covered by clause 4.8(a)(ix).
+- (a) A continuous shiftworker working overtime will be paid 200% of the ordinary hourly rate.
+Clause 31.432.4(a) does not apply to vehicle manufacturing employees covered by clause 4.8(a)(xi). - (b) A continuous shiftworker who is a vehicle manufacturing employee covered by clause 4.8(a)(xi) working overtime will be paid the following: - (i) 150% of the ordinary hourly rate for the first 3 hours; and - (ii) 200% of the ordinary hourly rate thereafter.

-31.5 Saturday work-day worker
+32.5 Saturday work-day worker

-A day worker required to work overtime on a Saturday must be paid 150% of the ordinary hourly rate for the first 3 hours and 200% of the ordinary hourly rate thereafter with a minimum payment of 4 hours.
+A day worker required to work overtime on a Saturday must be paid 150% of the ordinary hourly rate for the first 3 hours and 200% of the ordinary hourly rate thereafter with a minimum payment of 4 hours, except where the overtime is continuous with overtime commenced on the previous day.

-31.6 Sunday work
+32.6 Sunday work